-Based on Action 1-Preferred Alternative 3 and recent commercial and recreational landings, none of the proposed commercial or recreational ACLs are expected to be exceeded (Section 4.2.1).
+Based on Action 1-Preferred Alternative 3 and recent commercial and recreational landings, none of the proposed commercial or recreational ACLs are expected to be met, resulting in triggering of the AMs (Section 4.2.1).
 Additionally, modifications to recreational (Actions 4, 5, and 7) and commercial (Action 6) are not anticipated to increase landings to the extent that would result in a closure for either sector.

 Compared to Alternative 1 (No Action), none of the action alternatives under consideration for Atlantic king mackerel allocations would result in commercial or recreational closures; therefore, no significant impacts on the administrative environment would be expected.
-Similar to Alternative 1 (No Action), Preferred Alternative 2, Alternative 3, Alternative 4, and Alternative 5 are not likely to result in increased staff time, require increased agency funding, or alter the manner in which law enforcement efforts are presently carried out.
-Other administrative burdens that may result from revising the values under Alternatives 2 through 5 would take the form of development and dissemination of outreach and education materials for fishery participants and law enforcement.
+Similar to Preferred Alternative 1 (No Action), Alternative 2 and Alternative 3, are not likely to result in increased staff time, require increased agency funding, or alter the manner in which law enforcement efforts are presently carried out.
+Other administrative burdens that may result from revising the values under Alternatives 2 and 3 would take the form of development and dissemination of outreach and education materials for fishery participants and law enforcement.
 Overall, because sector allocations are currently in place for Atlantic king mackerel, the impacts of the proposed action to modify those allocations on the administrative environment are expected to be neutral.